Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

-Here, we employ the Crank-Nicolson method to solve \eref{eq_c_time_evolution}; the discrete time intervals for numerical time integration is set to $\Delta t = 10^{-3}$ for the van der Pol system and $\Delta t = 10^{-4}$ for the Lorentz system, respectively.
-As denoted above, we set the observation time interval for the snapshot pairs as $\Delta t_{\mathrm{obs}} = 0.1$ for the van der Pol system and $\Delta t_{\mathrm{obs}} = 0.01$ for the Lorentz system.
-The maximum degrees in the dictionary are $8$ for the van der Pol system and $6$ for the Lorentz system.
+Repeating this procedure, it is possible to evaluate the Koopman matrix $K^{\mathrm{full}}_{\Delta t_{\mathrm{obs}}}$ numerically.
+In the numerical experiments, we employ the Crank-Nicolson method to solve \eref{eq_c_time_evolution}; the discrete time intervals for numerical time integration are set to $\Delta t = 10^{-3}$ for the van der Pol system and $\Delta t = 10^{-4}$ for the Lorenz system, respectively.
+As denoted above, we set the observation time interval for the snapshot pairs as $\Delta t_{\mathrm{obs}} = 0.1$ for the van der Pol system and $\Delta t_{\mathrm{obs}} = 0.01$ for the Lorenz system.
+The maximum degrees in the dictionary are $8$ for the van der Pol system and $6$ for the Lorenz system; we confirmed that these dictionary function settings provide sufficient accuracy in the absence of noise.
+Finally, we obtain the Koopman matrix $K^{\mathrm{full}}_{\Delta t_{\mathrm{obs}}}$.

-If there is no noise, we can compare the numerical results obtained by the evaluated Koopman matrix $K_{\Delta t_{\mathrm{obs}}}$ with those from the conventional numerical time integration based on the fourth-order Runge-Kutta method.
-For randomly selected initial coordinates ($[-1,+1]^2$ for the van der Pol system and $[-10,+10]^3$ for the Lorentz system), the mean absolute errors for $1000$ data points are less than $10^{-7}$.
-From these results, we confirmed that the finite dictionaries with the specified maximum degrees yield sufficient accuracy.
-Hence, we employ the evaluated Koopman matrix $K_{\Delta t_{\mathrm{obs}}}$ from \eref{eq_c_time_evolution} as true solutions.